How Can We Make More Money? A Values Based Finance & Budgeting Seminar

 To support scholarships for the seminar, we invite applicants able to do so to pledge a higher registration fee.

 -$1,200 (support scholarships)

 -$800 (support scholarships)

 Application Deadline: Sunday March 3rd.
 Past this date, we are accepting applications for the wait list.

 Fill out an application form here.

-After applications are received, we will let applicants know whether or not they are confirmed and will send payment details and address.
-We aim to confirm participants by March 1st.
+After applications are received, we will let applicants know if they are confirmed and will send payment details and address.

 We’re committed to accepting a diverse group and to supporting people with less access to resources to attend.